 Corrosion-resistant coils

 I was very pleased to find that this dehumidifier comes with corrosion-resistant coils.
-I have had other machines in the past that haven’t been able to handle the moisture and have quickly corroded, so this was a major selling point for me.
-The machine is also very efficient at moving moisture, and I have been impressed with how well it has been performing in my crawl space.
+I have had other machines that haven’t been able to handle the moisture and have quickly corroded, so this was a major selling point for me.
+The machine is also very efficient at moving moisture, and I have been impressed with how well it performs in my crawl space.

-Very suitable for whole house and crawl space dehumidification
+Very suitable for the whole house and crawl space dehumidification

 With a moisture extraction rate of up to 70 pints per day, this product would be a good fit for most homes and sealed crawl spaces.
-The manufacturer states its area service capacity to be around 3800sqft; however, from the tests I carried out, I would figure it at roughly around 2000sqft.
+The manufacturer states its area service capacity to be around 3800 sqft; however, I would figure it at roughly around 2000 sqft from the tests I carried out.
 The dehumidifier isn’t as effective in spaces greater than that.
 In a suitable condition, however, it still remains a decent device and is worth the money, in my opinion.

 Low maintenance